Jerry Lewis: Illness and death

 Lewis suffered from a number of chronic health problems, illnesses and addictions related both to aging and a back injury sustained in a comedic pratfall.
 The fall has been stated as being either from a piano while performing at the Sands Hotel and Casino on the Las Vegas Strip on March 20, 1965, or during an appearance on The Andy Williams Show.
 In its aftermath, Lewis became addicted to the painkiller Percodan for thirteen years.
 He said he had been off the drug since 1978.
 In April 2002, Lewis had a Medtronic "Synergy" neurostimulator implanted in his back, which helped reduce the discomfort.
 He was one of the company's leading spokesmen.

 Lewis suffered numerous heart problems throughout his life; he revealed in the 2011 documentary Method to the Madness of Jerry Lewis that he suffered his first heart attack at age 34 while filming Cinderfella in 1960.
-In December 1982, at age 56, he suffered his second heart attack.
-Two months later, in February 1983, Lewis underwent open-heart double-bypass surgery.
+In December 1982, at age 56, he suffered his second heart attack and that same month underwent open-heart double-bypass surgery.
 En route to San Diego from New York City on a cross-country commercial airline flight on June 11, 2006, Lewis suffered his third heart attack at age 80.
 It was discovered that he had pneumonia, as well as a severely damaged heart.
 He underwent a cardiac catheterization days after the heart attack, and two stents were inserted into one of his coronary arteries, which was 90 percent blocked.
 The surgery resulted in increased blood flow to his heart and allowed him to continue his rebound from earlier lung problems.
-Having the cardiac catheterization required him to cancel several major events from his schedule, but Lewis fully recuperated in a matter of weeks.
+Having the cardiac catheterization required him to cancel several major events from his schedule, but he fully recuperated in a matter of weeks.